mehediparvez/newsletter/README.md

 This document outlines both short-term and long-term solutions for developing a personalized newsletter system that matches research updates with members' investment portfolios.
 The system will send weekly emails to members containing only the research updates relevant to assets in their portfolios.

+### Overview
+There are will be spreadsheet for each memeber with multiple sheets and one of them will be "Assets in portfolio" which will contain the email of the memeber and the assets he is interested or have as cryptocurrency , associates, notes, interest.
+And there are another spreadsheets contianing the researched data for each assets weekly.
+And we will create an central spreadsheets to centralize the data about each member assets.

 ### Key Requirements
 - **Deadline**: October 30, 2025
 - **Current User Base**: ~1,000 members
-- **Future Scale**: Up to 30,000+
+- **Future Scale**: will be more memebers
 - **Data Structure**:
   - Each member has their own Google Sheet with portfolio information
-  - Research team aggregates updates in a central sheet
+  - Research team keeps record of the updates in a research sheet
   - Weekly newsletters must contain personalized content
 - **Technology Constraints**:
   - Must use Google Sheets for member portfolios
   - Preference for HubSpot for email delivery in short-term